yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Comprehensions.rst

 ---------------------

-The set comprehension looks very similar to a dictionary comprehension, but is distiguished by only having a value in the operation expression.
+The set comprehension looks very similar to a dictionary comprehension, but is distinguished by only having a value in the operation expression.

 .. sourcecode:: python